CQTS/introduction-to-cubical/lectures/2--Paths-and-Identifications/2-3--Transport-and-J.lagda.md

 easy, because it also involves mapping out of `code`{.Agda}.

-All that remains is to prove we have a `retract`{.Agda}, in this case, a we need a function with type `ret : (x y : X) → decode x y (encode x y p) ≡ p`.
+All that remains is to prove we have a `retract`{.Agda}, in this case, a we need a function with type `fro-to : (x y : X) → decode x y (encode x y p) ≡ p`.
 If `p` happens to be `refl`{.Agda} this is easy, because `encode`{.Agda} is defined in terms of `encodeRefl`{.Agda}, so suppose we have `retRefl : (x : X) → decode x x (encode x x refl) ≡ refl)`.